All you need to know about switching your ISA funds

 A cash ISA to a stocks and shares ISA can take up to 30 days.

 Transferring from a stocks and shares ISA to a cash ISA

 Allow 30 days to complete the transfer, but it depends on what types of investments you have.
 Unit trusts take longer to cash in than shares, for example.
 Your cash ISA provider should give you a form in which you list the investments you want to sell.

 It may take around a month to complete the transfer but can take as long as three months because some investments are more complicated

-The golden rule is to contact your new provider to arrange the transfer and fill in the ISA transfer form they provide.
-This will stop you withdrawing your money as cash and losing its tax-free status.
+Contact your new provider to arrange the transfer.
+This is the golden rule of ISA transfers and will stop you withdrawing your money as cash and losing its tax-free status.
+Fill in the ISA transfer form they provide.

-You can transfer all or part of previous years’ ISAs to a new ISA account, but if you want to transfer money already paid into an ISA in this tax year, you must transfer all of it.
+You can transfer all or part of previous years’ savings to a new ISA account.
+However, if you want to transfer money paid into an ISA in this tax year, you must transfer all of it.

-You could choose to transfer your old ISAs into a single new account each year, but remember the Financial Services Compensation Scheme (FSCS) will only guarantee the first £85,000 saved with a single financial institution – so it’s best to stick within this limit.
+Remember FSCS rules.
+You could choose to transfer your old ISAs into a single new account each year, but remember the Financial Services Compensation Scheme (FSCS) will only guarantee the first £85,000 saved with a single financial institution – so consider sticking within this limit.